prorokky/prorokky/README.md

 Frontend Developer
 ------------------

 I study in the specialty "Informatics and Computer Engineering" at BMSTU.
 I have been developing frontend for 1 year of commercial experience.
 I started with VueJS development, then moved on to React.
 I worked in the companies of Sheremetyevo-Cargo JSC as a VueJS developer and SBER as a Frontend developer.
 In both companies I was developing fronted parts of internal applications.
-When working, I used VueJS, React, Redux, Leaflet REST API, GIT, Jira, Confluence, wrote dynamic and reusable components, did layout using a template from Figma.
+When working, I used VueJS, React, Redux, Leaflet, REST API, GIT, Jira, Confluence, wrote dynamic and reusable components, did layout using a template from Figma.

 * 🌍  I'm based in Moscow
 * ✉️  You can contact me at [vlad6005@gmail.com](mailto:vlad6005@gmail.com)
 * 🚀  I'm currently working on [Sber](http://www.sber.ru)
 * 🧠  I'm learning different frontend instruments
-* ⚡  My hobbies are playing basketball, footbal and computer games, programming differrnt things
+* ⚡  My hobbies are playing basketball, footbal and computer games.
+I also like to programming different things, watching and discussing movies.

 ### Skills